-How DCM sends a transfer package
+Sending a transfer package with DCM

-The generate operation automatically sends the transfer package to the destination database unless one of the following transfer modes is used: 1) Manual Copy, or 2) A user-defined transfer mode that requires a manual copy.
+The generate operation automatically sends the transfer package to the destination database unless one of the following transfer modes is used: Manual Copy, or a user-defined transfer mode that requires a manual copy.

 After the transfer package successfully arrives at the destination database, DCM removes the transfer package from the source database (except when the Direct transfer mode is used).
-If e-mail notification was selected when the destination database was defined, DCM also sends transfer status e-mail.
+If email notification was selected when the destination database was defined, DCM also sends transfer status email.

-How DCM receives a transfer package
+Receiving a transfer package with DCM

-You can manually receive a transfer package into a destination database (see "Manually receive a transfer package" on page 53), or the source database can automatically initiate the receive (see "Automatic receive setup and use" on page 136).
+You can manually receive a transfer package into a destination database (see "Receiving a transfer package manually" on page 57), or the source database can automatically initiate the receive (see "How to use automatic receive" on page 142).
 The type of receive operation (either Manual or Automatic) is set up when you create or edit a DCM database definition.

 DCM performs automatic receives as user ccm_root.
-This is because the Telelogic Synergy engine process must perform the receive, and the engine process runs as ccm_root.
+This is because the Rational Synergy engine process must perform the receive, and the engine process runs as ccm_root.
 Also, the ccm_root user has the ccm_admin role, which is required to change non-modifiable objects.